 Ingredients

-• 1 pound ground beef or sirloin
+• 1 lb. ground beef or sirloin

-• 1 10 ounce can tomatoes, drained
+• 1 10 oz. can tomatoes drained

-• 1 package 48 wonton wrappers
+• 48 wonton wrappers

 • 2 cups shredded Chihuahua cheese or Mexican blend cheese

-• Sour Cream and Cilantro for dipping
+• sour cream and cilantro for dipping

 Instructions